Buyer’s Guides

-Autonomous AI Medical Coding Buyer’s Guide
+AI Autonomous Medical Coding Buyer’s Guide

 While revenue cycle management (RCM) is widely recognized as a prime area for leveraging AI to drive financial ROI, identifying the most impactful areas for investment—and selecting the right vendors—remains a challenge.
 Autonomous coding is rapidly gaining traction, and this buyer’s guide aims to equip organizations with the insights they need to make more informed decisions.

-Autonomous AI Coding vs. Computer-Assisted Coding
+AI Autonomous Coding vs. Computer-Assisted Coding

 The next significant advancement in AI for RCM appears to be in medical coding.
 Responding to substantial challenges in recruiting qualified coders and an increase in the volume of coding work to be done, provider organizations are leveraging autonomous coding to process millions of encounters without human intervention.
 Many vendors are entering the market claiming to offer autonomous coding solutions.

-However, it’s essential to define what true autonomous coding entails.
+However, its essential to define what true autonomous coding entails.
 In our view, to be considered autonomous coding, a solution should require zero human intervention for the charts coded by the engine and sent straight to billing, though it might also send some more complex charts to humans for them to handle.
 It should also provide clear explanations for coding decisions, so humans can audit as needed.

 In contrast, computer-assisted coding (CAC) solutions rely on human coders to review each encounter, with the software generating code suggestions for approval or correction.
 Although CAC offers substantial improvements over manual coding, the shift to autonomous coding promises even greater accuracy, faster processing, and reduced costs.